 An open and creative approach would enable people with an attitude similar to mine to experiment with psychonetics and see what might come out of it.

 Георгиевич.
 2002. Деконцентрация.

 Oleg Bakhtiyarov lectures (audio) about the history of modern psychotechnologies:

-This book is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (http://creativecommons.org/licenses/by-nc-nd/4.0/).
+Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (http://creativecommons.org/licenses/by-nc-nd/4.0/).
 You are allowed to download and share this book with others as long as you credit the author.
 You can't change the book in any way or use it commercially without the written permission from the author.